bendertools/LtAmp.py/README.md

 ## 💾 Usage

-For full documentation of the LT25 class, refer to the [wiki](/wiki)
+For full documentation of the LT25 and LT25Async classes, refer to the [wiki](/wiki).

 **Demonstration loop:**